davidab265/intuit/README.md

 - **HelloWorld.java** - the program
 - **ec2-startup.sh** - contains the commands that need to be run on new EC2 instances to ensure the application runs successfully
 - **Jenkinsfile** - the instructions for the CI process that the Jenkins server will run.
+- **start_server.sh** - starts the application.
+- **codedeploy.yaml** - instructions to codedeploy how to use the files in the zip file on S3 to deploy the newly created application.
 #
 # The Cloud Infrastructure:
 ### GitHub